mikeger/e2ee-presentation/presentation.md

 - 9 years in iOS development.
 - 5 years Berliner.

-^ So I studied applied mathematics at Odessa State University, since then worked on quite some projects.
+^ I studied applied mathematics at Odessa State University, since then worked on quite some projects.
 I am working and living in Berlin for quite some time now.

+---

+> Privacy is the fundamental human right.
+-- Agis Tsaraboulidis

 ---
 # Forbidding reality.